ADGEfficiency/dsr-rl/notes/markdown/5_policy_gradients.md

 ### Simplicity

-Sometimes it's eaiser to pick an action

-- rather than to quantify return for each action, then pick action
+Learning a value function and deriving a policy from it is more complex than simply parameteterizing a policy.
+Some states don't require exact quantification of return for each action - it's very obvious what is the correct action.
+An example of this is TODO

 Policy gradients are more general and versatile

 More compatible with recurrent neural networks.
-Policy gradient methods are often trained using sequeneces of experience.
+Policy gradient methods are often trained using sequences of experience.

 ## Policy gradients versus value functions